skellis46/slipbox/improvisation and the threshold of the self.md

 > The urge to transcend self-conscious selfhood is, as I have said, a principal appetite of the soul. – Huxley [-@huxley-1954-doors p.67]

+## current index

+- introducing the chapter
+- the specific kind of dancing (AM and its specific properties)
+	+ recognise but distinguish from work in expert performance and flow -- or cover that later on?
+- limits of phenomenology?
+- methods
+- nda and agency / self / knowing
+- movement bias / precision weighting -- getting into Gallagher here?
+- implications

 ## Introduction: locating the threshold